-- (b) Full Board Review: When there has been no delegation to the Board Committee on any Class I application, and for the review of all Class II applications, upon receipt of a recommendation that the applicant be granted appointment and clinical privileges, the Board may: - (1) appoint the applicant and grant clinical privileges as recommended; or - (2) refer the matter back to the Medical Director or MEC or to another source inside or outside the ASF for additional research or information; or - (3) reject or modify the recommendation. - (c) If the Board determines to reject a favorable recommendation, it should first discuss the matter with the MEC.
-If the Board's determination remains unfavorable to the applicant, the ASF President shall promptly send Special Notice to the applicant that the applicant is entitled to request a hearing. - (d) Any final decision by the Board to grant, deny, revise or revoke appointment and/or clinical privileges will be disseminated to appropriate individuals and, as required, reported to appropriate entities.
+- (b) Full Board Review: When there has been no delegation to the Board Committee on any Class I application, and for the review of all Class II applications, upon receipt of a recommendation that the applicant be granted appointment and clinical privileges, the Board may: - (1) appoint the applicant and grant clinical privileges as recommended; or - (2) refer the matter back to the Department Committee or MEC or to another source inside or outside the Hospital for additional research or information; or - (3) reject or modify the recommendation. - (c) If the Board determines to reject a favorable recommendation, it should first discuss the matter with the Chair of the Department Committee and the Chair of the MEC.
+If the Board's determination remains unfavorable to the applicant, the Hospital President shall promptly send Special Notice to the applicant that the applicant is entitled to request a hearing. - (d) Any final decision by the Board to grant, deny, revise or revoke appointment and/or clinical privileges will be disseminated to appropriate individuals and, as required, reported to appropriate entities.

-3.A.9.
+3.A.8.
 Time Periods for Processing: